Rwn42/CsvToMd/README.md

 # Csv To Markdown
 Small utility that turns csv files into markdown table syntax.

-## Disclaimer
-This project is mainly for personal use so it may not support the csv spec properly.
-Additionally, I am not familiar with rust I may have done some terrible rust practices.
+Currently use LF line endings for the csv, CRLF requires manually refactoring of the output.

 ## Example